iotauth/iotauth_experiments/experiments/iotdi2017/README.md

 			tshark -i lo0 -w 16_publish.pcap
 			client> spubFile

-	* NO NEED to run server (subscriber) for experiments, but to check if the server really receives the messages (sanity check)
-	* Run the server registered with Auth101
+		* NO NEED to run server (subscriber) for experiments, but to check if the server really receives the messages (sanity check), run the server registered with Auth101 using following commands

 				node server.js configs/net1/server.config
 				server> skReqSub
 				server> mqtt

 	* Permanent distribution key